Mizux/rftg/README.md

 RUNNING
 =======
-Run with "./rftg".
+Run with "cd asset; ../build/gui/gui".
 You may specify number of players, expansion level, etc with some command line options:

 	-n <name>      -- Set the name of the human player